 My kids have played sports all their lives.
 They started as toddlers and still play in college.
-For many years I saw this as a physically healthy pastime that would teach them something about being a part of a group larger than themselves.
+For many years I saw this as a physically healthy pastime which would teach them something about being part of a group larger than themselves.
 I thought teammates would teach them teamwork.
 I thought that from good coaching they would learn to be coachable.

-And, oh the memories…from personal bests on cross-country trails to hitting the game winning run in little league, to agonizing last second defeats in championship soccer games.
+And, oh the memories…from personal bests on cross-country trails to hitting the game winning run in little league, to agonizing last-second defeats in championship soccer games.
 Sports is life at full intensity and the memories are thus indelible.

 Yet on every level I underestimated the crucial life lessons my sons would learn and the depth and importance of these teachings to their lives.
 Sports is far from the only way for our teens to gain some of this essential knowledge, other activities where teens become deeply involved also serve as vehicles for these lessons in character.

-Lessons that teens learn from playing sports
+Lessons teens learn from playing sports

 2. Being a good team captain is 20% knowledge of the sport and 80% understanding of people.
 Learning to lead is about learning to care, deeply, for others.

 3. They came to understand that luck, good and bad, is a powerful force in everything we do and all we can control is how we react to it.
 Every good coach reminded them that you can control effort and preparation, but not outcome.
 Life lessons.

 6. Parents can be so wonderful and generous that when you are one of their kid’s teammates they almost treat you as one of their own.
-My sons saw parents who would drive other people’s kids anywhere and who offered drinks, meals, encouragement and consolation.
+My sons saw parents who would drive other people’s kids anywhere and who offered drinks, meals, encouragement, and consolation.

 As they grew older they saw parents who quietly paid the fees for a teammate whose family could not afford the cost or helped a teammate with college applications and FAFSA forms when their own parents were unable.
 They met parents who taught them that team is family.
 Good people can be found anywhere.

-8. They came to understand that when a team, or athlete or anyone focuses on “winning” rather than learning the building blocks of any sport, skill or job, victory is constructed on a hollow platform.
+8. They came to understand that when a team, or athlete or anyone focuses on “winning” rather than learning the building blocks of any sport, skill or job, victory is constructed on a flimsy platform.

 9. They learned to ignore the misguided exhortations of parents, including their own, shrieking from the sidelines.
 Putting your head down and doing what you have prepared for, without distractions from those who know less than they think, is a lifelong lesson.